anonymous-authorxyz/fuzzing-rpc/README.md

 To replicate our experiment (100 000 RPC function calls with 30 repetitions), it would take around 30.64 hours using
 > `python rpc-exp.py false 12345 rpc-exp 1 30 100000 400 100`.

-To try our tool, you could run once (i.e., Random and MIO algorithm) with 10 000 RPC function calls on the two case studies using
+To try the experiment, you could run once (i.e., Random and MIO algorithm) with 10 000 RPC function calls on the two case studies using
 > `python rpc-exp.py false 12345 rpc-exp 1 1 10000 400 2`.